 Retirement Benefits.
 We offer our eligible employees, including our NEOs, participation in a tax-qualified defined contribution 401(k) plan, which allows savings for retirement on a tax deferred basis.
 We provide matching contributions, up to 4% of compensation deferred, and we contribute an additional 5% of each eligible employee's plan compensation and an additional 5% of plan compensation in excess of the Social Security wage base, subject to certain limits imposed under the plan and applicable law.
 Our contributions are subject to the completion of a six-year incremental vesting period.
 The plan provides for the distribution of account balances following separation from employment, generally in the form of a single sum.
-The Summary Compensation Table includes information about our contributions for the benefit of our NEOs in the 2011 fiscal year.
+The Summary Compensation Table includes information about our contributions for the benefit of our NEOs in the 2012 fiscal year.

 We also sponsor a noncontributory tax-qualified defined benefit or pension plan.
 Prospective benefit accruals under the plan ceased as of December 31, 1996.
-Mr. McGraw, Mr. Johnson and Mr. Waycaster have vested benefits accrued under the plan.
-Mr. Chapman, Mr. Hart and Mr. Ross are not eligible to and did not participate in the plan.
+Messrs.
+McGraw, Johnson and Waycaster have vested benefits accrued under the plan.
+Messrs.
+Chapman, Hart and Ross are not eligible to and did not participate in the plan.
 Vested plan benefits are paid monthly at either early or normal retirement.
 Mr. McGraw has satisfied the conditions for normal retirement because he has attained age 65.
-As of December 31, 2011, Mr. McGraw's annual retirement benefit was \$44,885.
-Mr. Johnson has satisfied the age and service conditions for early retirement because he has attained age 55 and is credited with at least 15 years of service.
-As of December 31, 2011, Mr. Johnson's annual early retirement benefit was \$14,483.
+Mr. Johnson has satisfied the conditions for early retirement because he has attained age 55 and completed 15 years of service.
+As of December 31, 2012, Mr. McGraw's annual retirement benefit was \$49,983, while Mr. Johnson's annual early retirement benefit was \$15,813.
 The Pension Benefits table following this section illustrates the value of benefits accrued under the plan.

 We also maintain an ESOP, under which employer contributions are held and invested in our common stock.
 This plan was amended in April, 2002, to provide that no additional participants would be added and no further employer contributions would be made.
-Mr. McGraw, Mr. Johnson and Mr. Waycaster have vested account balances under the ESOP that will be distributed following separation from employment.
+Mr. McGraw, Mr. Waycaster and Mr. Johnson have vested account balances under the ESOP that will be distributed following separation from employment.

 We also maintain two voluntary deferred compensation arrangements for our executives, the DSU Plan, in which our directors may also participate, and the Executive Deferred Income Plan, or the "Deferred Income Plan."
-The Nonqualified Deferred Compensation Table that follows this section reflects voluntary deferrals made to both of these plans made during our 2011 fiscal year.
+The Nonqualified Deferred Compensation Table that follows this section reflects voluntary deferrals made to both of these plans made during our 2012 fiscal year.
 For each plan, deferral elections are made annually, before the beginning of each year.